Phanx/Broker_Reincarnation/trunk/README.txt

 ----------

 Copyright (c) 2006-2014 Phanx <addons@phanx.net>.
 All rights reserved.
-See the accompanying LICENSE file for additional information.
+See the accompanying LICENSE file for information about the conditions under which redistribution and modification may be allowed.